 - c.
 The SSC points out that the list of specified risk materials is different for small ruminants and cattle.
-This may imply that in practice most fatty tissues of small ruminants may pose a risk if transformed into feed for certain animal species, if the presence of BSE infectivity cannot be excluded.3 - d.
+This may imply that in practice most fatty tissues of small ruminants may pose a risk if transformed into feed for certain animal species, if the presence of BSE infectivity cannot be excluded.3 and if a risk of propagation of scrapie exists. - d.
 For all countries4, sourcing of raw materials from animals declared fit for human consumption following appropriate ante- and post-mortem inspection will reduce TSE risk for humans and animals.